schefferac2020/schefferac2020.github.io/_pages/feige_proj.md

 Next, check the version of Google Chrome that you have [following this](https://help.illinoisstate.edu/technology/support-topics/device-support/software/web-browsers/what-version-of-chrome-do-i-have).

 Finally, download the correct version of the [Chrome Web Driver](https://chromedriver.chromium.org/downloads) depending on your version of Google Chrome.
-This should a file named chromedriver.exe.
+This should contain file named chromedriver.exe.
 We want this file to be in the same folder as the scraper.
 Below is an image of what it looks like on my computer.

 <div markdown="0" width="50%">
     <img src="../images/feige_files.png" alt="Girl in a jacket" width="50%">